 (2).
 We use large scale simulations to evaluate the benefits of Bazaar.
 Capitalizing on resource malleability significantly improves datacenter goodput (§4.2).

 (3).
-We deploy and benchmark our prototype on a small scale 26-node cluster.
-We further use this deployment to cross-validate our simulation results ( $\S4.3$ ).
+We deploy and benchmark our prototype on a 26-node Hadoop cluster.
+We further use this deployment to cross-validate our simulation results ($\S4.3$).

 4.1 Performance prediction